 |Garmin Nuvi Touchscreen Sat Nav c/o Tesco for review purposes|

-I was already familiar with the interface, but had I not been it wouldn’t have mattered it is really intuitive to use.
+I already had an ancient old Garmin Sat Nav so I was already familiar with the interface, but had I not been it wouldn’t have mattered it is really intuitive to use.

 I noticed immediately that the touchscreen is a lot more sensitive than

 my old own which is great because I don’t have to spend ages touching the

 screen trying to press the letter I need.